Acceptable Use Policy

 - Using any program/script/command, or sending messages of any kind, designed to interfere with a user’s terminal session, by any means, locally or by the internet.

-- Executing any form of network monitoring which will intercept data not intended for the Customer.
+- Executing any form of network monitoring that will intercept data not intended for the Customer.

 Prohibited Actions: E-Mail